raspberrypilearning/animated-story/en/step_6.md

 ---

 Threshold values range from `0` to `1`
-`1` means that every single pixel of the element has to be in the viewport for the callback to run.
+- `1` means that every single pixel of the element has to be in the viewport for the callback to run
-`0` is the default value and means that just one pixel must be intersecting for the callback to run.
+- `0` is the default value and means that just one pixel must be intersecting for the callback to run

 --- /collapse ---